paquiteau/snake-fmri/examples/README.rst

 Examples
 ========

-The following are a collection of examples showcasing the possibility of simfmri.
+The following are a collection of examples showcasing the possibility of snkf.